sid063/DataStructures/README.md

 # DataStructures

-A repo for Data Structures programmes solved in Java.
+A repo for Data Structures and Threads programmes solved in Java.